 Materials may be faxed to us at 773.702.0661.
 We do not recommend sending documents via email.

-In order to expedite the assembly of your application and save trees, the Office of College Admissions prefers electronic submission of all documents through the Coalition Application, Common Application, or Universal Application.
+In order to expedite the assembly of your application and save trees, the Office of College Admissions prefers electronic submission of all documents through the Coalition Application or Common Application.
 Any additional materials you would like to be added to your application file should be sent to us through the methods outlined below:

 - Direct Upload to your UChicago Account: This is the fastest and most efficient method to submit documents to your application.